Eggapegawsus/Eggapegawsus-endless-sky-plugins/plugins/poot-senza-solaria/README.md

 If you would like to add support for a plugin, or update Senza Solaria to the newest version of the game, be sure to use the [Senza Solaria Generator script](https://github.com/Eggapegawsus/Eggapegawsus-endless-sky-plugins/tree/main/tools/scripts/senza-solaria-generator)
 .
  - The script will scan through a given directory, (As long as it is in a folder called "plugins" or "Endless Sky") and find evrry outfit and ship, then produce files that when placed inside of a plugins data folder, will add them.to Senza Solaria.

+## Notes on Variants of ships
+Due to the current limitations of the Endless Sky plugin system, variants of ships cannot have their own missions.
+Instead, variants will have to be manually added to their base ship's mission.<br>
+I have also decided to not have the script add variants automatically for a number of reasons:
+ - It could allow for outfits that have not been encountered to be purchasable
+ - Outfits not yet availible in the maingame could be purchased early (I.E. obtain a carrier, variants with a jump
+ - Certain variants not meant to be capturable would be purchasable